SammoMichael/GoPy/README.md

 ```

 ### Instructions
-clone and run in terminal
+clone and run 'python go.py' from game directory in console